Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Google Nest Learning Thermostat (3rd Gen)

-Smart thermostats allow you to schedule adjustments to your heating and cooling systems and track energy consumption all through a mobile device.
-Keep in mind that smart thermostats work best in homes with a furnace and/or central air conditioning.4
+Smart thermostats let you schedule temperature adjustments and track your energy use right from your mobile device.
+Just keep in mind that they work best in homes with a furnace and/or central air conditioning.4

 How to save on your average electric bill

-Aside from installing energy-efficient, cost-effective systems like solar or geothermal, here are some quick, affordable routes to conserve electricity that your household generates:
+In addition to installing energy-efficient systems like solar or geothermal, here are some quick, affordable ways to help conserve the electricity your household uses.

 1. Use your ceiling fan